Controlling Eczema by Moisturizing

 All moisturizers should also be applied to your hands immediately after washing and gently blotting them dry.
 For this reason, it’s a good idea to keep moisturizer near every sink in your home and carry a small tube with you at all times, so that you can reapply it throughout the day.

 Products high in oil content, such as petroleum jelly and mineral oil, are particularly good for treating eczema.
-But if you don’t like the way petroleum jelly or mineral oil feels on your skin, the next best alternatives are lubricants, hydrating gels and creams.
+But if you don’t like the way petroleum jelly, mineral oil or other ointments feels on your skin, the next best alternative is a cream.

 These contain the least amount of oil.
 Because they are primarily made of water, lotions evaporate quickly and may contain preservatives that burn when applied to skin that’s scratched or broken.